Use These Rugby Players’ Advice To Become Fit, Fast and Strong

 Fine-tune your balance to slice through the opposition.

-While agility is in the job descriptions of players like Cheetahs phenomenon Willie le Roux and Stormers sensation Cheslin Kolbe, it’s not only confined to them.
+While agility is integral to being rugby fit and is included in the job descriptions of players like Cheetahs phenomenon Willie le Roux and Stormers sensation Cheslin Kolbe, it’s not only confined to them.
 “The modern game requires extreme athleticism from all players,” McIntyre explains.
 “Naturally, if you are a wing, speed will be your main focus, and if you are a prop, strength will be yours.
 However, due to the nature and demands of the game, quite simply each player needs to be trying to get as strong, powerful, fast and as agile as possible – regardless of their position.Props that can scrum as well as add value across the field become very valuable, so speed and agility work for them is also very important.”

 Diminutive Stormers speedster Cheslin Kolbe makes turning corners at top speed look effortless, but it still requires hard work.
 “You often hear players are born with something and Cheslin is born with a special skill,” says his strength and conditioning coach, Stephan du Toit.
 This skill is called “SAQ” in the business – speed, agility and quickness.
 But if it isn’t stimulated often, it can be lost.

 Kolbe, a former Sevens star, can thank his lucky genes – specifically, his high lean body mass and fast-twitch muscle fibres.
 “His strength-weight ratio, power-weight ratio, vertical and horizontal displacements are superior,” Du Toit explains.
 If your strength is agility, your conundrum is: SAQ versus skill.
 “The fine line for me is to ensure that Cheslin does not get too heavy for his frame (if we decide to add more lean body mass), and lose his skill,” Du Toit says.